Most of us joke about breaking them, but most of us keep them

 A month into 2014, many Americans insist they’re honoring their New Year’s resolutions – and more than half say they stuck with last year’s till the bitter end.

-“A surprising 62 percent said they kept their resolutions last year, with a significant increase (45 percent) in the number of Americans setting resolutions for 2014.” says a new survey from American Express, which constantly updates something called the American Express Spending & Savings Tracker.
+“A surprising 62 percent said they kept their resolutions last year, with a significant increase (45 percent) in the number of Americans setting resolutions for 2014.” says a new survey from American Express, which constantly updates what they call the American Express Spending & Savings Tracker.

 And what’s the top resolution this year?
 “Saving more money” at 54 percent, edging out “dieting” and “exercising,” both at 53 percent.
 (The numbers add up to more than 100 percent, because we love making multiple resolutions.)